 10 Best National Parks in Vietnam

+How Many National Parks in Vietnam?
+Currently, Vietnam has 34 national parks.
+Cuc Phuong is the first national park established in 1966 in the area of 3 provinces of Ninh Binh, Thanh Hoa and Hoa Binh.
+Meanwhile, the latest national park established is Song Thanh established on December 18, 2020 located in Quang Nam province.
+Phong Nha - Ke Bang is the national park with the largest area, while the mangrove forests in Xuan Thuy National Park is the national park with the smallest area.
 From the lofty mountains of the north all the way to the white sand isles of the south, national parks dot the landscape of Vietnam.
 Limestone peaks fall over meandering rivers and snaking caverns twist into dense jungle canopy.
 This is nature at its best in Southeast Asia.
+This is the List of 10 Best National Parks in Vietnam:

 Perhaps the most naturally stunning and well-preserved area in all of Vietnam, Phong Nha-Kẻ Bàng is home to some of the world’s largest caves.
 The park, which shares a border with Laos’ Hin Namno Nature Reserve, covers an area of nearly 900 square kilometers and is often a stop for those riding the fantastic Ho Chi Minh Highway.
 Gibbons and Macaques roam the forests, yet it’s the sprawling karst cave systems that have earned Phong Nha a spot on UNESCO’s World Heritage list.
 Hundred of miles of underground labyrinths run beneath limestone giants that tower toward the sky.